Skip to content

 A school head who does these three regularly has a clearer picture of her culture than one who assumes she knows it.

-Organisational culture is the pattern of shared values and beliefs that produce norms of behaviour.
+The pattern of shared values and beliefs that produces norms of behaviour.

-- Policy is changed by decision; culture changes slowly through behaviour over years.
+2. Policy changes by decision; culture changes slowly over years.

 How was this article?